 Traditional; Bat makers from Australian and New Zealand typically produce bats with little bow resulting in a higher sweet spot ideal for bouncy pitches.

 Large Bow; A large bow acts as a counter-balance, raising the center of gravity of the cricket bat, thereby assisting pick-up.
 In other words, a bat with considerable bow and a lower middle can feel the same as a straight blade with a higher middle.

 It helps with control of strokes, as the player’s hands are positioned more in front of the ball during contact.
 It acts like a scoop, to produce more lofted (higher) shots, which do however run the risk of being caught.

-Angled Toe; The main reason for an angled toe is that it helps minimise damage from tapping at the crease and running in, as the toe is slightly offset.
+Semi Square Toe: The main reason for an Semi square toe is that it helps minimise damage from tapping at the crease and running in, as the toe is slightly offset.